AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ![Running our tests.](02-Perceptron/figures/runningTests.png){#fig:runningTests}

 Until now, we have defined the class `Neuron` with five methods, and the unit test `PerceptronTest` with six test methods.
 All the tests can be run by pressing the circle next to the unit test name (Figure @fig:runningTests).

+It is important to emphasize that rigorously testing our code, which also involve verifying that errors are properly handled, is important when implementing a neural network from scratch.
+Facing errors due to mismatched size of inputs and weights is unfortunately too frequent to be lax on that front.

 ## Combining perceptrons